wangdepin/pycounts/README.md

 # pycounts

-Calculate word counts in tea
+Calculate word counts in a text file

 ## Installation